 A veteran’s VA examiner might fail to adequately evaluate a condition.
 A way to combat this is requesting an independent medical opinion from a private doctor.
 A veteran could also provide statements from friends or family who have witnessed symptoms first-hand.

 If a veteran finds that one or more of his or her conditions are rated too low, they can file a claim to increase the VA rating 70% to 100% or file an appeal.
-If a year or more has passed since receiving a rating decision, the claim will need to be reopened with new and material evidence.
+If a year or more has passed since receiving a rating decision, the claim will need to be reopened.
+This is with new and material evidence.
 This can include reports from doctors or physical therapists, records from hospitalizations, statements from friends and family, or personal veteran statements.

 If a veteran is unable to increase his or her claims because maximum ratings have been reached or symptoms do not warrant an increase, compensation may be increased if he or she is unable to work.
 This can be achieved through a claim for Individual Unemployability.

 Requirements for Individual Unemployability:

 - the veteran has a single disability rated at 60 percent or

 - a combined overall rating of 70 percent with one disability rated at least 40 percent.

 When the VA grants Individual Unemployability, the veteran’s combined rating is treated as 100 percent without needing to increase individual claims.